openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 If you are using the GitHub apps method, you have the option to access the "Checks" tab where you can find an upper right button labeled "Re-Run".
-By clicking on this button, you can trigger Pipelines as Code to respond and recommence testing the PipelineRun.
+By clicking on this button, you can trigger Pipelines-as-Code to respond and recommence testing the PipelineRun.

 This feature enables you to either rerun a particular pipeline or execute the